Scaling consistency across 40+ products with a shared design system

 From fragmented decisions to a shared system

-Before Kaseya Design System (KDS), design decisions were made in isolation.
+Before KDS, design decisions were made in isolation across products and teams.

 Teams moved from rebuilding to reusing.